All Episodes

 What John McCain was saying was that he is happy to have a potential long-term occupation in Iraq.

-Happy may be overstating it.
+Happy maybe overstating it.

-In fact, he said 10,000 years.
+In fact, he said 10,000 years, however long it took.

 That was his argument.

-This is sit and duck for McCain.
+This is sitting duck for McCain.

-Nobody who thinks McCain said that he wants to stay in declared hostilities with war going on for a hundred years.
+He's very, very dumb the way he's dealing with this because there's nobody, nobody who thinks McCain said that he wants to stay in declared hostilities with war going on for 100 years.

 He did not say that.